Search

 Q: What is your hiring process for the Summer Program?

-We hire 2L students in the late summer and early fall for the following year’s Summer Program.
-We also hire two 1L students in the winter via our Diversity Scholarship Program.
+We hire 2L students in summer for the following year’s Summer Program.
+We also hire a 1L student in the winter via our HSE 1L Scholarship Program.

 jharing@hselaw.com